Asymptotic condition numbers for linear ordinary differential equations: Linear Algebra Results

 of $zA$ corresponding to the eigenvalue $z\lambda_i$,

-is a Jordan chain of $A$ corresponding to the eigenvalue $\lambda_i$ (here, $m_{ij}(zA)$ denotes the length of a Jordan chain of $zA$).
+is a Jordan chain of $z^{-1}(zA)=A$ corresponding to the eigenvalue $\lambda_i$.
+Here, $j$ is the index of the particular Jordan chain of $zA$ considered, corresponding to the eigenvalue $z\lambda_i$, and $m_{ij}$ denotes its length.
 This shows that the Jordan chains of $zA$ are all of type (\ref{chains}).
-Consequently, the number and the lenghts of the Jordan chains corresponding to the eigenvalue $z\lambda_i$ of $\alpha A$ are equal to the number and the lengths of the Jordan chains corresponding to the eigenvalue $\lambda_i$ of $A$.
+Consequently, the number and the lengths of the Jordan chains corresponding to the eigenvalue $z\lambda_i$ of $z A$ are equal to the number and the lengths of the Jordan chains corresponding to the eigenvalue $\lambda_i$ of $A$.
 Therefore, the number and the dimensions of the mini-blocks corresponding to the eigenvalue $z\lambda_i$ of $z A $ are equal to the number and the dimensions of the mini-blocks corresponding to the eigenvalue $\lambda_i$ of $A$.

 A Jordan basis for $z A$ is given by collecting all the Jordan chains (\ref{chains}).
 Thus, we obtain the Jordan basis (\ref{vv}) for $z A$. \end{proof}